Research Based Business Opportunities

 If applicable, an invoice will be mailed at the beginning of the course.

-Enrollment: For this course, it is not possible to register via USIS, instead register through our jot-form
+Please note: For this course, it is not possible to register via USIS, instead register through our jot-form

 Other RBB Courses

-RBB Opportunities is part of a series of three courses with a course load of 5 EC each: RBB Ventures, RBB Planning, which can be followed together as well as separately.
+RBB Opportunities is part of a series of three courses with a course load of 5 EC each: RBB Ventures RBB Planning and RBB Opportunities, which can be followed together as well as separately.
 These courses arm students and (future) researchers with the basic knowledge of how to spot, assess and exploit an entrepreneurial, research-based business opportunity and have been desiged to lower the hurdles for students and researchers for getting involved in the process of starting high-tech ventures.
 This knowledge will be valuable for those who aspire to one day start their own company or who want to become involved in the process of company creation and development as tech transfer managers, business developers, business advisors, investment managers or serial entrepreneurs.

 More information on our programme on Science & Research Based Business.